chanzer0/NFL-DFS-Tools/README.md

         ![Example usage](readme_images/tournament_lineups.png)

--   `opto_sd` for running showdown crunches, with or without randomness
+-   `sd_opto` for running showdown crunches, with or without randomness

 `<num_lineups>` is the number of lineups you want to generate when using the `opto` process.